 The RE curriculum meets the requirements set out in the Church of England ‘Statement of Entitlement for RE’.

-The RE curriculum focuses on the importance of text within a faith, the impact that has on believers and then allows pupils to make connections with how what they have learned relates to their own thoughts and beliefs.
+The RE curriculum focuses on the importance of text and belief within a faith or worldview, the impact that has on believers and then allows pupils to make connections with how what they have learned relates to their own thoughts and beliefs.
 The curriculum is taught in a range of ways such as using drama, art and music and opportunities for pupils to work with partners and in groups.

 Progression of knowledge and skills is assessed by class teachers and monitored by the RE coordinator through visiting lessons, work sampling, conducting pupil conversations and analysing data provided.

 The lead governor for RE meets with the coordinator regularly.
 The RE coordinator leads staff inset to provide training and increase staff knowledge on the teaching of RE.

 Some of our pupils have had their work featured in the RE Today magazine and opportunities to enter the NATRE spirited arts and poetry competitions are provided.